Economic and Political Overview

 Executive Power

-The President, elected for five years by universal suffrage, enjoys most of the executive powers which include implementation of the law in the country and running the day-to-day affairs.
-The Prime Minister is the Head of Government and is appointed by the President to serve a term of five years.
-The Prime Minister works under the President.
+The President, elected by universal suffrage for a five-year term, holds most executive powers, including the implementation of laws and the management of day-to-day affairs.
+The Prime Minister, appointed by the President, serves as the Head of Government and works under the President.
 The Council of Ministers (cabinet) is also appointed by the President.

 Legislative Power